 Collin County Psychedelic Mushroom Possession Attorneys

-If you were arrested for psychedelic mushroom drug possession, contact the Collin County mushroom crime lawyers at Rosenthal Kalabus & Therrian today.
-Here at Rosenthal Kalabus & Therrian, we have extensive experience defending illegal mushroom possession charges, as well as a deep understanding of the relationship between controlled substances and the laws regarding drug offenses.
+Contact the Collin County mushroom crime lawyers at Rosenthal Kalabus & Therrian today if you were arrested for psychedelic mushroom drug possession.
+Here at Rosenthal Kalabus & Therrian, we have extensive experience defending illegal mushroom possession charges.
+Our attorneys deeply understand the relationship between controlled substances and the laws regarding drug offenses.

 You need a knowledgeable psychedelic mushroom possession attorney as soon as possible because Texas has some of the most serious penalties in the country for drug possession.
-Texas classifies mushrooms, also known as psilocybin, under Penalty Group 2, which carries a minimum sentence of up to two years in jail and a fine of up to $10,000 for possession.
+Texas classifies mushrooms, also known as psilocybin, under Penalty Group 2.
+That carries a minimum sentence of up to two years in jail and a fine of up to $10,000 for possession.

-However, the penalties for drug possession cases depend on a variety of factors.
-Jail time and fines depend on possession quantity, how the drug was stored, whether you had any other paraphernalia, and whether you have past convictions.
+However, the penalties for drug possession cases depend on various factors.
+Jail time and fines depend on possession quantity.
+How the drug was stored.
+Whether you had any other paraphernalia and whether you have past convictions.

 As the only law firm in Collin County with two Board Certified Criminal Law lawyers, you can be confident that the attorneys at Rosenthal Kalabus & Therrian have a proven record of successful drug possession defense.

-We will fight with you to make sure your rights are protected and that you get the best possible outcome for your case.
-If you were arrested for a psychedelic mushroom drug possession in Collin County, call us at (972) 369-0577 today for a free and confidential consultation.
+We will fight with you to ensure your rights are protected and you get the best possible outcome for your case.
+If you were arrested for psychedelic mushroom drug possession in Collin County, call us today at (972) 369-0577 for a free and confidential consultation.

 Why You Need a Lawyer

-Although Texas has notoriously harsh drug possession laws, there are many possible defenses to a mushroom possession charge.
+Although Texas has notoriously harsh drug possession laws, many possible defenses to a mushroom possession charge exist.
 The Fourth Amendment, for example, is often a key component in a drug possession defense since it protects individuals from unlawful search and seizure.

 Under the Fourth Amendment, if a law enforcement official discovered the drugs after an unlawful search, then the drugs cannot be used as evidence in the trial.
 That’s why a lawyer who understands the Fourth Amendment and the intricacies of the law can better defend you in court than you can defend yourself.

-If you go to trial with an inexperienced lawyer – or without a lawyer at all – you may end up incriminating yourself, and you may receive a more severe penalty.
+If you go to trial with an inexperienced lawyer – or without a lawyer – you may end up incriminating yourself and receive a more severe penalty.
 In a state where you can go to jail for psychedelic mushroom possession, it’s not worth taking that risk.

-Our legal team at Rosenthal Kalabus & Therrian not only understands the depth of Texas laws regarding drug possession, but we also have a proven track record of successfully defending psychedelic mushroom possession charges.
+Our legal team at Rosenthal Kalabus & Therrian understands the depth of Texas laws regarding drug possession.
+We have a proven track record of successfully defending psychedelic mushroom possession charges.

 Why Choose Us?

 As Collin County’s largest criminal defense law firm, Rosenthal Kalabus & Therrian has a top-notch criminal defense team.
-Founding partner Jeremy Rosenthal has won numerous cases and have a number of awards to prove it.
-He has been named to Texas Super Lawyers in 2019, a prestigious award that goes to fewer than 5% of lawyers in the state.
+Founding partner Jeremy Rosenthal has won numerous cases and has several awards to prove it.
+He was named to Texas Super Lawyers in 2019, a prestigious award that goes to fewer than 5% of lawyers in the state.

 Other experienced and award-winning members of our team include attorneys like Bo Kalabus.
-Mr. Kalabus has nearly two decades of experience with a variety of drug possession cases from misdemeanor charges to high-profile felony cases.
+Mr. Kalabus has nearly two decades of experience with various drug possession cases, from misdemeanor charges to high-profile felony cases.
 Not only was Mr. Kalabus named a Top 100 Trial Lawyer by the National Trial Lawyer Association, but he also has an incredible 10/10 Superb AVVO rating.

 Types of Psychedelic Mushroom Possession Cases We Handle

 In Texas, psychedelic mushroom possession charges fall under four different penalty groups.
-Penalties for psychedelic mushroom possession, which fall under Penalty Group 2 (Hallucinogenic Substances), range from 180 days in jail to life imprisonment, depending on how much you possessed at the time of the arrest.
+Penalties for psychedelic mushroom possession, which fall under Penalty Group 2 (Hallucinogenic Substances), range from 180 days in jail to life imprisonment.
+Your sentence will depend on how much you possessed during the arrest.
 The penalties and possession amounts are classified as follows: